bramstein/junify/README.md

 An example of using the `visit_pattern` method can be found in [the article on extracting values from JavaScript objects](../../articles/extracting-object-values.html), where it is used to implement a simplified syntax for extracting object properties.

 ## Example

-First include the JUnify library in your web page by adding a `script` element to the head element.
-For production use it is recommend to use a minified version of JUnify.

-    <script type="text/javascript" src="scripts/unification.min.js"></script>

 In this example we set up some variable names for convenience (you can also use the fully qualified names without any problems―I would actually recommend it.)
 Remember that the wildcard constant `_` must be an underscore.
 The methods can be renamed freely.
 We also create a function to display the results.
 If the unification succeeds this function will display all the variables and their bindings, or if the unification fails, display an error message.